damianstone/toogether-backend/README.md

 ### 💬 Group chat
 - Group chat generated autmatically when joining our creating a group
-- For know the chat just support text messages
+- For now the chat just support text messages

 ### 💬 Matches and chats
 - Chat with your matches